KevinKuo41/Default_Prediction_On_LendingClub_NeuralNets/07_NN4_Model/README.md

-# Setup of NN4 (NeuralNet With 4 Hidden Layers) Classification Model
+# Setup of NN4 Classification Model
 #### 1. We apply Undersampling Approach as the rebalancing technique on the dataset for NN4 Model <br><br><br> 2.
 After 5-fold cross-validation for Hyperparameter tuning, the 14 optimal hyperparameters for NN4 Model: <br> (The details of Hyperparameter Tuning are outlined in 08_Hyperparameter_Tuning)

 | 14 Hyper Parameters  | Values |